Flat Feet: Understanding and Treating Them Effectively

 Flat feet

 Flat feet, or fallen arches, affect many people and can lead to discomfort, pain, and mobility challenges.
-At ModPod Podiatry, we focus on providing effective solutions to help patients manage flat feet.
+At ModPod Podiatry, we focus on providing effective solutions to help patients manage flat feet across our Sydney clinics in Dee Why, Mosman, Rose Bay, North Ryde, and CBD.
 With the right care, individuals can reduce pain, improve mobility, and prevent complications.
 This article dives into what flat feet are, how they develop, the symptoms they cause, and the best treatment options available.

 What Are Flat Feet?